MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 An HTTP/QUIC implementation can trade off the complexity of its QPACK decoder against compression efficiency by permitting the peer's compressor to reference unacknowledged entries.
-In the case of loss on a checkpoint stream, such references might cause the processing of request streams or other checkpoint streams to block, waiting for the arrival of missing data.
+In the case of loss on a checkpoint stream, such references might cause the processing of request streams to block, waiting for the arrival of missing data.

-If the decoder permits the encoder to make blocking references, it sets `SETTING_QPACK_BLOCKING_PERMITTED` (0xSETTING-TBD1) to true.
-In the default setting, false, the encoder MUST NOT encode a header using a format that might block.
+If the decoder permits the encoder to make blocking references, it sets `SETTING_QPACK_BLOCKING_PERMITTED` (0xSETTING-TBD1) to a non-zero value.
+The encoder receiving this setting MAY encode up to this number of potentially-blocking references at a time.

+Sending this setting with no value indicates that a decoder is willing to tolerate blocking references bounded only by the allowed number of streams.
+If a decoder does not send this setting or sends this setting with a value of zero, the encoder MUST NOT encode a header using a reference that might block.

 ## SETTING_QPACK_INITIAL_CHECKPOINT {#setting-initial}